๐Ÿ’‰

 The Direct Answer: Units on an Insulin Syringe Are Volume, Not Dose

 The numbers on an insulin syringe (10, 20, 30... up to 100) represent units of insulin, which correspond to a specific volume: 100 units = 1 mL (milliliter).
 This means each unit mark = 0.01 mL.
 A 100-unit syringe holds 1 mL total.
 A 50-unit syringe holds 0.5 mL.
 A 30-unit syringe holds 0.3 mL.
 When you use an insulin syringe for peptides, the unit markings are not measuring your peptide dose โ€” they are measuring the volume of liquid you are drawing.
 Your actual peptide dose (in mcg or mg) depends on the concentration of your reconstituted solution, which depends on how much bacteriostatic water you added to the lyophilized peptide vial.
-This is the single most confusing aspect of peptide dosing for new users: the syringe says 10 units but that does not mean 10 of anything โ€” it means 0.1 mL of whatever liquid is in the vial.
+This is the single most confusing aspect of peptide measurement for new users: the syringe says 10 units but that does not mean 10 of anything โ€” it means 0.1 mL of whatever liquid is in the vial.
 Whether that 0.1 mL contains 100 mcg or 500 mcg of peptide depends entirely on how you reconstituted it.
-Getting this wrong means either underdosing (wasting money) or overdosing (potential side effects and wasted product).
-Dosed calculates the exact number of syringe units for any dose based on your reconstitution volume โ€” enter the vial size and the water you added and it tells you exactly how many units to draw for any mcg dose.
+Getting this wrong means either underdosing (wasting money) or overdosing (potential side effects and wasted product), which is why knowing your concentration before you draw matters.
+Dosed records the concentration from the vial size and water you enter, so your log always reflects what is actually in each unit of solution โ€” the dose itself stays with your prescriber and product label.
 This content is for research and educational purposes only.
 It does not constitute medical advice.
 Consult a qualified healthcare provider for all protocol decisions.

 The Reconstitution Math: How Concentration Determines Your Dose